bookbok/old-bookbok/docs/api.md

 + Response 200 (application/json)

         {
-            "message": "We successfully sent a mail with a link to the password reset page!"
+            "userMessage": "We successfully sent a mail with a link to the password reset page!"
         }

 + Response 400 (application/json)